cabintech/FXCoreMP/README.md

 invocation, and any text on the same line before or after the invocation will be preserved. *Multi-line* macros (described below) replace the entire source line with one or more macro lines.

-The macro definition may specify one or more argument name.
+The macro definition may specify one or more argument names.
 Each argument must be supplied on the macro invocation (either by name, or by position -- see the invocation section below).
 Macro names follow the usual rules of variable naming (must start with a letter, cannot contain whitespace or other special characters).
 ```
 $macro MS_TO_SAMPLES_48K(msec)  ((${msec}/1000)/(1/48000))
 ```
 This macro is defined to have one argument named "msec".
-The value of an argument supplied on an invocation will be substituted into the macro text when it is found enclosed in "${" and "}" as shown above.
+The value of an argument supplied on an invocation will be substituted into the macro text wherever the argument name is found enclosed in `${` and `}` as shown above.
 (Note that unlike the C preprocessor, macro argument replacement has a different syntax than macro invocation so the intent is clear, and in fact an argument may have the same name as another macro with no ambiguity).

-There is no special syntax required to concatenate two arguments in the output text:
+Unlike the C preprocessor, there is no special syntax required to directly concatenate two arguments in the output text:
 ```
 $macro MAKE_LABEL(prefix, name, postfix)  ${prefix}${name}${postfix}
 ```
-The C preprocessor requires elaborate syntax to make adjacent concatenation like this.
 If this macro were invoked with the argument values "a", "b", and "c" the result would be "abc".

 ### Multi-Line Macro Definitions

 A macro definition may define a *multi-line* (as opposed to *inline*) macro.
 A multi-line macro replaces the entire source line with one or more macro lines.
-A multi-line macro starts with `$macro` followed by the macro name, optional list of arguments, and a "++" continuation indicator.
-The following source lines, up to `$endmacro` constitute the macro text.
+A multi-line macro starts with `$macro` followed by the macro name, optional list of arguments, and a `++` continuation indicator.
+The subsequent source lines, up to `$endmacro` constitute the macro text.

 ```